Skip to content

 • Authenticates the user directly and returns the response to WSO2 Identity Server.

-• If required inputs (e.g., user identifier, PIN) are missing, redirect the user to a designated URL where they can provide the necessary information.
+• If required inputs (for example user identifier, PIN) are missing, redirect the user to a designated URL where they can provide the necessary information.
 This URL is part of your custom authenticator's implementation..

-4. If a redirect is needed, WSO2 Identity Server forwards the user to the provided URL.
+4. When your service requests a redirect, WSO2 Identity Server forwards the user to the provided URL.

 5. The user directly interacts with the custom authentication service and authenticates.